andreagiassi/expenses/README.md

 * this Spring Boot REST Apis project
 * one MySql database

+In order to run the software is necessary to create the database instance "expenses".

+#### Security using JWT
+This project is using JWT to secure the REST apis.

+>JWT stands for JSON Web Token.
+It's an open industry standard for representing claims securely between two parties.

+It's allowed to login or signup and only after access to the protected resources.

+After the login, the user of the app will communicate with the services a specific json web token.
+This token will contain, in this case, the username in order to recover the user information.

+For more information about JWT refer to the official [JWT web site](https://jwt.io/) .

 #### UX/UI sketch
 To keep it simple this demo, a sketch of the app that solve the problem is as below: